microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

-B | ✅ Done   | The user can perform an action to scroll between marks C | ✅ Done   | The user can manually add marks to the buffer D | ✅ Done   | The shell can emit different marks to differentiate between prompt, command, and output E | 🐣 Crawl  | Clearing the buffer clears marks
+B | ✅ Done   | The user can perform an action to scroll between marks C | ✅ Done   | The user can manually add marks to the buffer D | ✅ Done   | The shell can emit different marks to differentiate between prompt, command, and output E | ✅ Done   | Clearing the buffer clears marks
 F | 🐣 Crawl  | Marks stay in the same place you'd expect after resizing the buffer.
 G | ✅ Done   | Users can perform an action to select the previous command's output H | 🚶 Walk   | The find dialog can display marks on the scrollbar indicating the position of search matches